Have yourself a retro little Christmas with these classic Christmas desserts from the 1950s.

 Cranberry-Eggnog Gelatin Salad

-Refreshing and bursting with flavor, this festive jello salad is a great choice for a holiday potluck or make ahead Thanksgiving side.
+Refreshing and bursting with flavor, this festive Jello salad is a standout choice for a holiday potluck or make-ahead Thanksgiving side.
 The sweet pineapple-eggnog layer contrasts nicely with the cool and tangy gelatin on top.
-Since it has to chill overnight, it’s a good pick for those dishes you want to prepare a day ahead. —Nancy Foust, Stoneboro, Pennsylvania
+Since it has to chill overnight, it’s a good pick for a dish to prepare a day ahead. —Nancy Foust, Stoneboro, Pennsylvania

 Divinity Candy